- A hair salon can be a steady, profitable business, but before you open one, you need a strong business plan and preparation.

 "With salons on every corner, even in small towns, entering into the market with a specialty or service niche can dramatically increase buzz and press about your opening," said Pamela Jeschonek, owner of Everyday Esthetics Eyebrow Studio.

-A niche market provides you with more security against failure and a chance to find out what works well (and what doesn't) for your business by allowing you to interact more closely with your customers.
+A niche market gives you more security against failure and a chance to find out what works well (and what doesn't) for your business by allowing you to interact more closely with your customers.

-"Even if you do offer many services, promoting a niche or specialty service will help you attract not only a very loyal client base, but will [also] instantly lend credibility to your salon as the experts in your niche space," said Jeschonek.
+"Even if you do offer many services, promoting a niche or specialty service not only will help you attract a very loyal client base, but will instantly lend credibility to your salon as the experts in your niche space," said Jeschonek.

 4. Talk to distributors.